json-api/json-api/format/index.md

 The top level of a document **MUST NOT** contain any additional members whose names start with alphanumeric characters.
-Additional members whose names start with non-alphanumeric characters (e.g. the "@" character) are allowed
+Additional members whose names start with non-alphanumeric characters (e.g. the "@" character) are allowed.

 ### Resource Objects <a href="#document-structure-resource-objects" id="document-structure-resource-objects" class="headerlink"></a>